SanjeyGM/Farm_modules/README.md

    pip install -r requirements.txt
    ```

-4. Create a `.env` file in the project root and add your Gemini API key (optional):
+4. Create a `.env` file in the project root and add your Gemini API key (optional) or jut add Gemini key after running in the Application:
    ```
    GEMINI_API_KEY=your_api_key_here
    ```